 I imagine we don’t have the entire story here but I can imagine that there’s a new ad format in the works.
 Perhaps the announcement and its rushed timeline came about because of a scenario like the following (note: this is pure speculation):

 Google had been working on a new ad format set to be released soon that will pull data directly from verified GMB profiles.
 This ad format is perfectly suited for something like Android Auto or a new iteration of Google Maps, the latter of which the company has been trying to monetize for years.
-They planned on selling this through AdWords Express, which has received more attention of late from Google, and they realized that this new ad format was going to contradict the call extensions many advertisers had already set up in AdWords.
+They planned on selling this through Ads Express, which has received more attention of late from Google, and they realized that this new ad format was going to contradict the call extensions many advertisers had already set up in Ads.
 They make an announcement via email with the rushed timeline, which is right around the launch of the new ad format.

 I have no idea how accurate the above scenario might be, but it does seem likely that we don’t have the whole story here.
 Several marketers on Twitter expressed frustration about he rushed timeline, including the person who first noted the change, Rachel King: